dammyonanuga/DES-RSA-Encryption/README.md

 # DES-RSA-Encryption
+## Network Security Lab Project
-Coding a Python program to encrypt and decrypt files using DES and RSA, and measuring the time both encryption standards take to process files of different sizes.
+Coding a Python program to encrypt and decrypt files using DES and RSA encryption algorithm, while measuring the time both encryption standards take to process files of different sizes.